 Cryptocurrency scams tend to gain popularity when the price of Bitcoin increases significantly.
 As many new unsuspecting people join the space, they often come across these fraudulent companies.
 It’s up to you and only you to protect yourself and decide whether it’s a scam.
 There is little to no recourse for people who fall victim to these scams because Bitcoin transactions are irreversible.

 (For a full list of known scammers, scroll to the bottom of the article.)

 Slush Pool is the oldest and a well respected Bitcoin mining pool.
 Unfortunately, many scammers use our name to legitimize the investment scam they’re running.
 Slush Pool will never require payments from our users.
 There are no official Slush Pool consultants who offer certain "investments opportunities" on the internet.
-The only domains that we use are slushpool.com, braiins.com, and braiins-os.com.
+The only domains that we use are slushpool.com and braiins.com.

 The following are a few red flags to look out for when assessing Bitcoin mining investment opportunities.

 Bitcoin mining is a complex process.
 Determining the exact return on your investment in advance is almost impossible.
 Different variables are at play, such as the mining difficulty and current Bitcoin price, many of which are completely out of your control and will all affect your return.
 Therefore, anyone who promises you a guaranteed return in advance is a major red flag.

 If you’re purchasing a cryptocurrency mining contract to have your mining hosted with another company, a more legitimate investment will show the amount of hashing power you will receive in return for your investment.
 If you’re purchasing bitcoin mining equipment for your own operation, it's best practice to purchase directly from the manufacturer or a trusted reseller with a strong public reputation.